Finding a home at Cam Nam Island

-Who would have imagined it to be possible to feel at home at a place you only stayed for ten days.
-A place that is located 9,632km (5,985 miles) from your hometown (thank you Google)?
-Before I made the trip, I couldn’t have imagined the bond I now feel with Cam Nam Island, on only five minutes’ walk from the Old Town of Hoi An.
+Who would have imagined it to be possible to feel at home at a place you only stayed for ten days?
+A place that is located 9,632km (5,985 miles) from your hometown?
+Before I made this trip to Vietnam, I couldn’t have imagined the bond I now feel with Cam Nam Island, on only five minutes’ walk from the Old Town of Hoi An.

 Cambodia and Vietnam were the setting for a study trip I embarked on with my university at the time.
-I studied international tourism management and consultancy and we were working on feasibility studies, destination development studies, sustainable tourism studies, you name it.
+I studied international tourism management and consultancy.
+Hoi An being the perfect subject for a feasibility study.

 Our real job started when our group of eight students (four Dutch students and four German students) arrived in Hoi An, a historic town in the middle of Vietnam.
 Each group had a specific location assigned in which they had to work on doing research for their feasibility studies.
 All groups were scattered around the Hoi An and Danang area, covering a distance of about 30km (18,5 miles) in total.